barmalei/zebkit/src/jekyll/docs.intro.md

 ```

+## Package configuration

+Package can be configured with a JSON.

+   -

 ## Standard zebkit packages

 Standard packages that are supplied with zebkit (embedded with "zebkit.js") are listed in the table below: